pyinstaller/pyinstaller/doc/source/Manual.rst

 This text file is the string representation of a Python dictionary.
 The key is the module name, and the value is a list of hook-script pathnames.
-If there is a match, the names of the script(s) are added to the output and will run before the main script starts.
+If there is a match, those scripts are included in the bundled app and will be called before your main script starts.

 Hooks done in this way, while they need to be careful of what they import, are free to do almost anything.
 One provided hook sets things up so that win32com